madavid128/madavid-research/pictures/index.md

 ## Beyond the lab

-Art and nature across the globe — from sea to mountains and our sun — captured in moments that help me reset and stay inspired.
+Art and nature across the globe; from sea to mountains and our sun; captured in moments that help me reset and stay inspired.

 {% assign emptyarray = "" | split: "," %}
 {% assign pictures_data = site.data.pictures | default: emptyarray %}